About Gum Disease

 Stages of Periodontitis

 Periodontitis progresses in severity from mild to moderate to advanced.
-Dr. Rubino will determine your level of gum disease in part by gently measuring the depths of your gum pockets with a small probe.
-He will also check for loose teeth, note any gum recession, and he will assess the level of bone loss around your teeth by examining your X-ray images.
+Your level of gum disease will be determined by gently measuring the depths of your gum pockets with a small probe.
+You will be evaluated for loose teeth, gum recession, and the level of bone loss around your teeth by examining your X-ray images.

 Gum pocket depth is between 4mm and 5 mm and bone loss has started to occur around your teeth.
 There is often bleeding when the pocket is probed or when you are brushing your teeth.
-The gum tissue is tender and there may occasionally be some pus emerging from it.
+The tissue around the gums is tender and there may occasionally be some pus emerging from it.

 Gum pocket depth is between 5mm and 6mm, and, in addition to the above symptoms, the bone loss is more extensive.
 Many patients also have a bad taste in the mouth and/or bad breath at this point.